- Valencia, Spain 46002

 Pre-existing medical conditions are reviewed through medical underwriting.
 The insurer may accept the application, apply exclusions, request more information or decline coverage depending on the condition and risk profile.

-Yes, but options are more limited.
+Yes, health insurance in Spain for over 75 is possible but options are more limited.

 Many insurers apply age limits or stricter underwriting for senior applicants.
 Expats aged 70 to 75, and especially older applicants, often need case-by-case review to find a suitable policy.